Rattan Mohan Sharma

 Rattan Mohan Sharma (born 14 June 1971) is an Indian classical vocalist, belonging to the Mewati gharana.
 He performs classical music forms such as khyal and tarana as well as light classical forms such as Haveli Sangeet, Tappa and Bhajan as well as Rajasthani Folk.
 He is considered an "A" grade artist on All India Radio.

 Early life and training

 Sharma was born in Rajasthan to Padma and Mohan Lal Sharma.
 He is the nephew and a disciple of classical vocalist, PanditJasraj.
 His affinity for percussion instruments in his youth led Sharma to practice tabla up to the age of 15.
-Over the years, he has trained under Motiram, Maniram and Jasraj.
+Over the years, he has trained under Pandit Jasraj.

 Career

 He belongs to the Mewati Gharana and belongs to the family of vocalists such as Motiram, Maniram, Pratap Narayan, and Jasraj.
 He has performed in many concerts and festivals in India and abroad.
-As a playback singer he has performed in the mythological film Dashavatar (2009).
+As a playback singer he has performed in the mythological film Dashavatar (2008).

 He performs regularly at the classical music festival Pandit Motiram Pandit Maniram Sangeet Samaroh organized by Jasraj.